 Soil information was derived from maps and soil limitation ratings available from the Oswego County office of the U.S. Department of Agriculture (USDA).
-Soil mapping for the town has been done on a detailed level and is quite accurate.
-In the detailed mapping a soil sample is taken about every four acres, on the average.
-Even so, there is some variability within the soil areas shown on the soils maps, so that for example, where the map may indicate that soils are poor for septic leach fields, it may be possible to find spots within the mapped area which are satisfactory for a leach field.
+Soil mapping for the town has bene done on a detained level and is quite accurate.
+In the detained mapping a soil sample is taken about every four acres, on the average.
+Even so, there is some variability within the soil areas shown on the soils maps, so that for example, where the map may indicate that soils are poor for septic leach fields, it may be possible to find spots within the mapped area which are satisfactory for a leach field, it may be possible to find spots within the mapped area which are satisfactory for a leach field.
 The maps therefore are good information for community planning purposes, but are no substitute for on-site soil testing on a particular site.

-Considerable amounts of land in the Town of Mexico are underlain by hydric soils.
-(See Hydric Soils map.)
-Hydric soils are wetland soils that pose severe limitations for development and very severe limitations for septic systems due to poor drainage and a high water table.
+Considerable amounts of land in the Town of Mexico are underlain by hydric soils (See Hydric Soils map.)
+Hydric soils are wetland soils that pose severe limitations for development and very severe limitations for septic systems due to poor drainage and a high-water table.

 Most of the remaining area is underlain by soils characterized by slow percolation rates and/or a seasonal high water table.
-These soils are those shown on the Soil Limitations for Septic Systems map as having severe limitations for septic leach fields.
+These soils are those shown on the Soil Limitations for Septic Systems map as having sever limitations for septic leach fields.

-Soils and Septic Systems
+Soil and Septic Systems

-Development is not precluded on soils rated by the USDA as having severe limitations for onlot septic systems.
-Rather, this rating means that care must be taken to insure that systems are carefully sited and adequately designed for the soil conditions.
+Development is not precluded on soils rated by the USDA as having sever limitations for on-lot septic systems.
+Rather, this rating means that care must be taken to ensure that systems are carefully sited and adequately designed for the soil conditions.
 In many cases a larger and more costly leach field may be required (more footage of pipes).
 On soils where more restrictive characteristics prevail, an alternative system may be used.
 Alternatives include fill or mound systems, and evaporation-absorption (also named "leach bed") systems.

-The N.Y.S.
-Department of Health (DOH) recommends a lot size of at least 20,000 square feet in areas for septic systems in areas underlain by good soils.
+The N.Y.S Department of Health (DOT) recommends a lot size of at least 20,000 square feet in areas for septic systems in areas underlain by good soils.
 This space is necessary in order to provide enough room on the lot to place an adequately designed system and meet minimum distance requirements from wells, the house, and property lines.
 DOH also suggests that if a properly designed system is installed (for example, a fill system), a 20,000 square feet lot size is sufficient even on poor soils.
 However, there are several reasons why a minimum lot size larger than 20,000 square feet is necessary in order to insure adequate functioning of septic systems.